bertyhell/object-assignment-null-properties/README.md

-# Proposal for object assignment for falsy/null/undefined properties in object literals
+# Proposal for object property nullish coalescing operator

 This proposal shows a new syntax for assigning properties to an object literal but only if the object is not falsy/null or undefined.